Global impact of emerging internetwork fields on the low solar atmosphere: Identification and tracking of internetwork bipoles

 To detect IN magnetic bipoles (loops and clusters) and separate them from the unipolar fields (isolated flux concentrations), we first identified all individual magnetic features in the magnetograms and LP maps.
 We consider loops to represent two circular polarization patches (positive and negative polarity footpoints) moving away from each other, while flux clusters consist of two or more patches that emerge within a short time interval in a relatively small area.

-Using the YAFTA code\footnote{YAFTA (Yet Another Feature Tracking Algorithm) is an automatic tracking code written in IDL and can be downloaded from the author's website at http://solarmuri.ssl.berkeley.edu/\(\sim\)welsch/public/software/YAFTA.} and the downhill identification method \citep[]{WelschLongcope}, we automatically tracked all the detected flux patches to determine their spatio-temporal evolution.
+Using the YAFTA code\footnote{YAFTA (Yet Another Feature Tracking Algorithm) is an automatic tracking code and can be downloaded from the author's website at \url{http://solarmuri.ssl.berkeley.edu/~welsch/public/software/YAFTA/}.} and the downhill identification method \citep[]{WelschLongcope}, we automatically tracked all the detected flux patches to determine their spatio-temporal evolution.
 This process includes identifications of all merging, fragmentation and cancellation events that magnetic patches may undergo during their lifetimes.
 In this way, we can determine the history of every detected magnetic feature.
 Real features in the magnetograms are separated from the background signal by setting a flux density threshold to $2\sigma$ (10~Mx~cm$^{-2}$).
-This allows as to detect more faint magnetic elements, considering all of them to be real if their minimum size is at least 4 pixels and they live two frames or more.
-Magnetic features that appear and disappear in situ and are visible in only one frame are discarded.
-The reason is that those flux patches may just represent intrinsic flux fluctuations around the threshold level.
+This allows us to detect more faint magnetic elements, considering all of them to be real if their minimum size is at least 4 pixels and they live two frames or more.
+Magnetic features that appear and disappear in situ and are visible in only one frame are discarded because they may represent intrinsic flux fluctuations around the threshold level.

-The appearance of loop footpoints and clusters in the photosphere is preceded by LP signal between footpoints that move away from each other.
+The appearance of footpoints in the photosphere is preceded by LP signal between them.
 Therefore, magnetic bipoles are identified by searching for all LP signals (loop tops) that are followed by pairs of opposite-polarity flux features that appear in situ (loop footpoints).
 To be selected, these footpoints have to appear within 6 minutes after the first one becomes visible in a magnetogram, and they have to move away from each other.
 Although clusters bring numerous magnetic patches to the solar surface, they follow the same pattern of the spatio-temporal evolution as loops, i.e., flux features move away from each other with respect to their common center of appearance.
 Usually, there are multiple LP patches within clusters.
-The tracking and identification of IN bipoles in this work is similar to the method described in \cite{2022ApJ...925..188G}, the main difference being that here we use the NFI LP maps instead of extrapolations of the magnetic field lines to identify the loop tops.
+The tracking and identification of IN bipoles in this work is similar to the method described in \cite{2022ApJ...925..188G}, the difference being that here we use the NFI LP maps instead of extrapolations of the magnetic field lines to identify the loop tops.